yduf/yduf.github.io/_posts/2023-03-26-math-kalman-filter.md

 Mean is computed on observed value.

 The expected value is the value you would expect your hidden variable to have over a long time or many trials.

+### Variance vs Standard Deviation

+The Variance is a measure of the spreading of the data set from its mean.

+The Standard Deviation is the square root of the variance.

 ### see also
 - [Kalman Filter Using OpenCV in Python](https://www.delftstack.com/howto/python/opencv-kalman-filter/) / [SO](https://stackoverflow.com/questions/42904509/opencv-kalman-filter-python)